zhouxiao-coder/test_docs/README.md

 Problem Background
 ------------------

-Suppose there are `n` observed data points `{(x_i, y_i), i=1,..., n}` of variable `X` and `Y`, and their relation can be characterized as `y_i = wx_i + b`.
-The goal is to estimate `w` and `b` based on these observations.
+Suppose there are `n` observed data points :math:`{(x_i, y_i), i=1,..., n}` of variable :math:`X` and :math:`Y`, and their relation can be characterized as :math:`y_i = wx_i + b`.
+The goal is to estimate :math:`w` and :math:`b` based on these observations.

 Prepare the Training Data
 -----------------

 A PaddlePaddle job usually loads the training data by implementing a Python data provider.
 A data provider is a Python function which is called by PaddlePaddel trainer program, so it could adapt to any data format.
 We can write data provider to read from a local filesystem, HDFS, databases, S3 or almost anywhere.
-In this example, our data provider synthesize the training data by sampling from the line `Y=2X + 0.3`.
+In this example, our data provider synthesize the training data by sampling from the line :math:`Y=2X + 0.3`.

     .. code-block:: python